almarklein/faq-div/site/faq.md

 may not work on older browsers (like Internet explorer).
 When it does not work, the FAQ is just `<h3>`'s and `<p>`'s, which is a pretty good fallback.

+### How does it work?

+On page load, FAQ-div will select elements with the class "faq" and "faq-start", collect the content of your FAQ, and restructure the DOM accordingly.

+In this process, it also builds an index for the search functionality.
+The search is performed by smart matching of the query against this index.
+The rest is mostly CSS.

+### What if my content is created after page load?

+No worries!
+You can trigger FAQ-div using `window.faqdiv.init()`.

 ## License and payments